Chocolive24/Chocolive24.github.io/src/content/project/ruby_and_the_lost_crystals.md

 - Audio: Johan Walder, Yannis von Will, Killian Rossier, Luca Prati, Arber haxidema,<br> Louise Durmaz, Dylan Fracheboud

 ## Showcase
+This is the **trailer animatic** for the game:
+<iframe width="100%" height="420" src="https://www.youtube.com/embed/f6huVYQWoVE?si=kNoJXcrDRyG7k3pl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Here is a **gameplay** video of the game:
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/YNXXZ5jRn7E?si=2fGeLgE3zW_Po6mc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Project status
-**July 2024**: very first game mechanics prototype:
+**July 2024**: The very first game mechanics prototype made in two weeks.
+We were discovering Unreal:
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/dJzH4OkNIiw?si=EZulL54fo9JTGmWB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**August 2024**: proof of concept:
+**August 2024**: We created this proof of concept during our summer holidays following feedback on our Jullet prototype from our main mentor Nicolas Brière (CEO at Old Skull Games).
+<br>The goal was to represent our creative ideas through placeholders, our gameplay ideas through grayboxing, and to prove that the game is fun.
+We also wanted to start the project on a solid foundation to motivate Game Art and Audio students to come and work on the
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/X0bnC_ms4Og?si=UUUXx-IuADwCqKzb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**31 October**: 1st production prototype focused on game mechanics and feedbacks:
+**31 October**: 1st production prototype focused on game mechanics and feedbacks.
+<br> The objective of this milestone was to validate all the main features, work on gameplay feedback, and draft an initial level design for the vertical slice.
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/zMjtl-OyK8k?si=uw2Kehp4z7V53wnD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**19 December 2024**: 2nd production prototype focused on game experience, narration and level design:
+**19 December 2024**: 2nd production prototype which aimed to have 80% of the game experience as well as the final level design for the vertical slice.
+We also worked on the narration to add more context and life to the game.:
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/FqNpRNgoEnc?si=v76iF2ODPO_Gar9w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**14 February 2025**: vertical slice for the school's submission deadline.:
+**14 February 2025**: vertical slice for the school's submission deadline.
+<br>Although there is still a lot of greyboxing to be done, we managed to create a stylised art direction that is consistent with our goals of creating a calm and cute atmosphere.
+We also have a total game time of 40 minutes with in-game narration.
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/WXXpQHP8ShE?si=jYwIqfMaJSdFrCRD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## What did I learn ?